mam-luk/kipchak/README.md

 ## Great.
 Why on earth is this ADK called Kipchak?
 And who and what is a Mamluk?

+This will be explained soon.
+It's more important to move Kipchak out of Alpha first.

 ## Credits and Thanks

+* Slim Framework
+* Symfony (for Symfony Cache and Doctrine)
+* Laravel for the HTTP client
+* Monolog
+* Spatie for the Data Transfer Objects library
+* Robert Allen for the Swagger PHP library
+* Byran Horna for Slim Session

+For a full list of packages within Kipchak, see https://github.com/mam-luk/kipchak/blob/master/composer.json#L14.